Ortovoxx/yearbook-api/README.md

 **Use at your own risk**

-1. Put your PHPSESSID and token into config.json
+1. Put your PHPSESSID and token into example.config.json and rename to config.json

 2. Get your user id